Jan Lacina

-Jan Lacina (born 25 January 1970) is a Czech politician, since October 2022 Councillor of Prague 6 district, and since October 2021 a member of the Chamber of Deputies of the Czech Republic.
-He is the vice-chairman of the Committee on Science, Education, Culture, Youth and Sports, a member of the Electoral Committee, a member of the Standing Committee on the Control of the National Security Office and the Permanent Delegation to the Parliamentary Assembly of the Council of Europe, where he serves in the Committee on Political Affairs and Democracy and the Committee on Culture, Science, Education and Media.
+Jan Lacina (born 25 January 1970) is a Czech politician, since October 2022 Councillor of Prague 6 district, and since October 2021 to October 2025 a member of the Chamber of Deputies of the Czech Republic.

 Life

 He studied at the Faculty of Physical Education and Sport at Charles University in Prague.
 After the election of Václav Havel as Czechoslovak president on 29 December 1989, he ended his football coaching studies and started to work as a journalist.

 From 1990 to 1997, he worked as a reporter for the print media, Czech Radio, Czech Television and other commercial stations.
 From 1998 to 2013, he worked as a television producer, screenwriter, director and lyricist.
 From 1998 to 2000, he was also the media strategist for the Prague – European Capital of Culture 2000 project.
 On November 17, 2009, he was in charge of daylong project Albertov 16:00 aired by the Czech Television with the subtitle "Live Broadcast from the Past", analyzing just 20 years after the start of the so-called Velvet Revolution all major events that initiated political change in Czechoslovakia and turned communist totalitarianism into a liberal democratic system.

 He also published several books.
 Before the fourth and last election of Václav Havel as the Czech president in 1998, his book Havel na Hrad! has come out.
 In 2013, he ended all activities in the media.
 He runs several Prague cafés.